-If the behaviour is related to a complaint, the complainant has the right to appeal to the IOPC (for contact details, please see here).
+If the behaviour is related to a complaint, the complainant has the right to appeal to the IOPC (for contact details, please see here) and will be informed of this.

 New issues

 Even where an individual may have behaved in a manner that is abusive, persistent or unreasonable in the past, it must not be assumed that any future contact from them will also be unreasonable.
 Any new issues or complaints raised by individuals managed under this policy will be treated as new and reviewed on their individual merits.
 Any imposed restrictions will not apply to substantially new matters, although the individual may be reminded not to repeat behaviours which led to those restrictions.